 *A Relationship Assessment

-Before commencing the course, you will complete a questionnaire to help identify current and potential challenges that might arise in your relationship.
+Before commencing the course, you will be offered the option of completing a questionnaire to help identify current and potential challenges that might arise in your relationship.
 It’s the most empirically supported relationship assessment available; the Gottman Relationship Checkup.
 This tool has been developed from over 40 years of research with thousands of couples and relies on intensive and detailed findings on why relationships succeed or fail.
 It is both clinically and psychometrically validated.
 It takes up to two hours to complete and provides the most rigorous and accurate assessment available.

 About The Therapist